< Back to Blog

 Wild Blueberry Weekend

-For the second year running, Ridgeberry Farm will be participating in Wild Blueberry Weekend, which is scheduled to take place August 6-7, 2022.
-The farm will be offering a variety of family-friendly activities, including:
+For the fourth year running, Ridgeberry Farm will be participating in Wild Blueberry Weekend, which is scheduled to take place August 3-4, 2024.
+The farm will be offering a variety of family-friendly activities on Sunday, August 4th, including:

 • Wild blueberry sampling and u-pick